Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-06-15-0-to-gltf-triangle.md

-Although embedding the shader bytecode is convenient, if many variants of the shader need to be compiled and embedded (e.g., to handle different model properties or material configurations), embedding them all can significantly increase your application size.
+Although embedding the shader bytecode is convenient, if many variants of the shader need to be compiled and embedded (e.g., to handle different model properties or material configurations), embedding them all can significantly increase your application download size.
 In this case, it would be better to store the different compiled variants separately on the server and fetch them as needed using additional web requests.